h-m-t-u/HM-Final-Assignment/README.md

-# Credit Card Fraud Detection Example
+# The Refining of my Models for the Final Project Kaggle Competition

-This repository is an example template that demonstrates how to structure a machine learning project for reproducibility.
-It includes a minimal end-to-end workflow for detecting credit card fraud using scikit‑learn.
+This repository is all mine.

 ## Purpose

-The layout of this project mirrors the recommended directory organization shown in the assignment instructions.
-It can be used as a starting point for your own work or as a reference when showcasing your skills to potential employers.
-All code is well documented and grouped by task so you can easily build upon it.
+The layout of this project is the recommended directory organization shown in the assignment instructions.
+It is a reference.

 ## Project layout